 The Kelpies combine ancient mythology with contemporary history.
 They are partly inspired by Gaelic mythological shapeshifting creatures, who are as strong as ten horses but appear as human to lure people into their dens.
 However, the two giant horse head sculptures are also a nod to the strong Clydesdale horses and their significant role in Scottish agriculture and industry as tow horses.

-The Falkirk Wheel is a unique experience – a rotating boat lift that connects the Forth & Clyde Canal with the Union Canal, and during the tour, you will have the chance to see it in action or even get a spot on one of the boat tours traveling through the lift.
+The Falkirk Wheel is a unique experience – a rotating boat lift that connects the Forth & Clyde Canal with the Union Canal, and during the tour, you will have the chance to see it in action or even get a spot on one of the boat tours travelling through the lift.

 Read more about this tour and my personal experience with Rabbie’s in my review of the Kelpies half-day tour.